 Key Takeaways:

-Future-ready trading apps will include AI-driven insights, voice trading, multi-asset support, robo-advisors, and advanced social features.
+Future-ready trading apps will focus on AI-driven insights, social trading, multi-asset support, and automated investing to stay competitive in the evolving market.

 What is a Stock Trading App?